MailOnline/gargamel/README.md

     $ gargamel.sh -h

-for built in help.
-You can generate custom changelog for Release Candidate provide two refs (tags or commits):
+help.
+You can generate custom changelog for Release Candidate providing two refs (tags or commits):

     $ gargamel.sh -f 4adf1fe853d9c082346cd4b029f1c868abb9d663 -t 50848867e66d6462c3af7427dbdf54f6553d12c0 -p clj_fe -d /tmp/

-Or to generate the latest releaase notes changelog between the two latest releaase tags:
+Or to generate the latest release notes changelog between the two latest release tags:

     $ gargamel.sh -v -r -p clj_fe -d /tmp/

+Note that by default gargamel expects release tags in the following format: `release-buildnumber-date_time` matching the pattern `release-\d+-\d+_\d+`.
+This is however configurable with `-x` or `--releate-tag-pattern`

 ## Project specific config file

 Gargamel looks for a file named `gargamel.edn` in the project's directory.
-This file should be in [edn format](https://github.com/edn-format/edn).
+This file needs to be in [edn format](https://github.com/edn-format/edn).

 Please see example config files:
-- [config file](gargamel.edn) for markdown output, please see **comments** in this file explaining the config file format
+- [config file](gargamel.edn) for markdown output, please see **comments** for explanation of the config file format
 - [config file](gargamel-html.edn) for html output

 Other output formats are supported by the appropriate set of templates and setting the `:output-extension` in `gargamel.edn` to the appropriate extension.